-But you can avoid all those problems by testing your brake lights once in awhile -- a couple times a year is sufficient.
+But you can avoid all those problems by testing your brake lights once in a while — a couple of times a year is sufficient.
 It's especially important to do a test before the low-light winter months set in.
 If your brake lights aren't working, fix them immediately for safety's sake.

 It's simple enough to test your brakes.
 Just have a friend stand behind the car while you step on the brake pedal and have him or her tell you if everything looks OK.
 If you're working alone, rig up a mirror or lay a broomstick on the pedal and tuck it into the seat, then walk behind the car and look for yourself.
+(Obviously, the car needs to be in "park" when you do this.)
 And don't forget to check all your brake lights.
-Cars built in recent years feature three brake lights -- one on either side in the rear, both of which are implanted in the rear bumper, and a "cyclops" light in the back window.
+Cars built in recent years feature three brake lights — one on either side in the rear, both of which are implanted in the rear bumper, and a center light in the trunk or back window.

 Brake lights, of course, depend on a car's electrical system, which runs on a series of switches and fuses to protect circuits.
 If one or more of your brake lights aren't working properly, it could mean one of three things: The brake light system fuse is blown, the brake light bulbs are burned out or the brake light wiring switch is broken.
 All these issues are easy to troubleshoot.